Community Mushroom Educator Network

 - Live and grow in both rural and urban locations

 - Engage with community organizations, farm, and community gardens

-- Speak multiple languages and can potentially offer bi-lingual trainings, especially in Spanish.
+- Speak multiple languages and can offer bi-lingual trainings, especially in Spanish.

 - Work for farming non-profits supporting women, refugee, and people of color in agriculture

 - Are enthusiastic about growing mushrooms, and excited to share with others!